Living in Puerto Rico?

 While it is common to refer to the people of Puerto Rico as Hispanic, we shouldn’t forget that Latin Americans are of course a racially very diverse group.
-In 2007, 76.2% of people living in Puerto Rico is white (mostly of Spanish decent) and account for approximately 80% of the total population.
+The largest group of people living in Puerto Rico is white (mostly of Spanish decent) and account for approximately 80% of the total population.
 The other share of people in Puerto Rico have all different kinds of ethnicities including black, Asian, Native American, mixed, or those who describe themselves as “other”.
 In fact, Puerto Rico and its culture has historically been shaped by a mixture and succession of indigenous settlement, European colonization, slavery, economic migration, and Puerto Rico’s current status as an unincorporated territory of the United States.

 In the early 19th century, they were joined by European immigrants from economically depressed countries hoping for a better life in Puerto Rico.
 The island also became a haven for Spanish loyalists during the South American independence movements and for the French from Louisiana and Haiti.
 More Europeans, Chinese and Lebanese came later in the century, hoping to make a living in Puerto Rico by working in the road construction industry.
 More recently, most immigrants searching for a better future in Puerto Rico come from other Caribbean or Latin American countries, such as the Dominican Republic.